docknetwork/dock-tutorials/did-resolving/README.md

   .then(() => process.exit(0));
 ```

-Taking some code from the DID creation tutorial, we will define a method to write a DID to the chain, import some helper methods and define
+And then taking some code from the DID creation tutorial, we will define a method to write a DID to the chain, import some helper methods and define
 two variables `dockDID` and `keySeed`.
 The `writeDID` method will be called in `main` below `connectToNode`:
 ```javascript
 // Import some helper methods from the SDK